Intelius Vs TruthFinder: Which Is Better?

 Police Definition for Mugshots

-Aside from its dictionary meaning, the words mug shots also refer to police mugshots that identify people in the justice system and help with investigations.
+Aside from its dictionary meaning, mug shots also refer to police mugshots that identify people in the justice system and help with investigations.
 A police mugshot is typically a black-and-white one-front view, back view, and one-side view photo of the individual’s head and shoulders.

 The purpose of a mug shot is to create a unique record of an arrested person and their physical appearance.
 It is used to help identify the person in the justice system and to help with investigations.